-Acne affects approximately 86% of people between the ages of 30 and 11.
-And while everyone needs clear and healthy skin, a few of the foods we eat (or don’t eat enough of!) may bring about acne flare ups.
+List of foods that cause acne can be useful especially as acne affects approximately 86% of people between the ages of 11 and 30.
+And while everyone needs clear and healthy skin, a few of the foods we eat (or don’t eat enough of!) may bring about acne flare-ups.
 A lot of people think that certain foods such as chocolate, nuts, fried/fatty cheese, milk or food cause acne breakouts, yet research studies haven’t shown this to be accurate.

 Newer studies are demonstrating a potential for identifying what dietary factors so could be useful in reaching the clearer skin, and will reduce the inflammatory process responsible for breakouts, redness, and pimples.

 Acne is one of the very prevalent skin diseases happening throughout the start and middle stage of life.
 It affects the face, and usually the torso and back.
 At maturity, the oil glands in the skin begin to generate a fatty material called sebum.
 Sebum is released through pores onto the skin surface.
 With acne, the oil glands become plugged causing blackheads whiteheads, pimples, and cysts.

 Acne or a pimple is formed by allowing sebum and bacteria to spill to the tissue if the follicle wall breaks.